Is your cat allergic to litter? A vet's guide to signs and treatment

 In reality, though, there is no single ingredient that is responsible for litter allergies in cats.
 Dust and fragrances are probably the most common allergens responsible for litter allergies, but any ingredient found in litter can potentially be an allergen for cats with repeated exposure and the right genetic predisposition.

 That’s why it’s really worth putting in some time to track down the best cat litter for your feline.
-Plus, it could be worth investing in one of the best self-cleaning cat litter boxes, which make cleaning up after your cat even easier.
+Plus, it could be worth investing in one of the best automatic cat litter boxes, which make cleaning up after your cat even easier.

 Signs a cat is allergic to their litter